Purpose of the Policy

 Access and Storage

 Although the library is acquiring information resources in electronic formats at an increasing rate, its physical collections continue to grow and to require shelving within finite space.
 The library is committed to enabling efficient access to its collections in ways that best serve the research and teaching needs of faculty and students.
 The most-used materials are located on site in the library.
-Books, journals and other materials that are less in demand are available from local or regional storage facilities.
+Books, journals and other materials that are less in demand are available from UC’s regional storage facilities.
 Newly acquired print materials are a priority for location onsite.
 Selection criteria for alternative storage vary by subject, but typical factors for older print books include imprint date and circulation history.
 Print journals for which access and preservation are secure in a permanent online archive such as JSTOR may be relocated offsite or withdrawn.
 Print books may be withdrawn if the equivalent online versions have been purchased by the library and licensed with perpetual access.

 Along with the other UC libraries, the UCSB Library also participates in WEST (Western Regional Storage Trust), a collaborative program to archive, share, preserve, and provide access to retrospective print journals of member academic libraries throughout the western US.